Telenav/open-source-spec/routing_basic/doc/routing_alg_questions.md

 #### What is time complexity

-#### Priority Queue helps to pop min element or max element, what if we want to adjust existing items' weight?
+#### Why Fibonacci heap helps?
+Priority Queue helps to pop min element or max element, what if we want to adjust existing items' weight?
 What's the time complexity?

 ### For Bidirectional Dijkstra, why first meet may not be the shortest path?